destrospooder/basil-data/README.md

 # basil-data
-mmmmmmm basil and pesto and yummy yummy linguine aglio e oilo
+**Pesto and yummy yummy linguine aglio e oilo!

 How to Run: